tejas-rane/DSA_in_Java/README.md

 # DSA_in_Java
-This is practice problems to learn various data structures.
+This is practice problems to learn various data structures and algorithms.

 Link list functions implemented:
   1. void printlist
   2. void push(int data)